-A native of Philadelphia, Pa., Knowles was a three-year letterman and All-Ivy League selection as a defensive end at Cornell before graduating in 1987 with a bachelor's degree from the School of Industrial and Labor Relations.
+A native of Philadelphia, Pa., Knowles was a three-year letterman and All-lvy League selection as a defensive end at Cornell before graduating in 1987 with a bachelor's degree from the School of Industrial and Labor Relations.
 He and his wife, Nancy, have three children - Halle, Luke and Jack.

-Kurt Roper
+Curt Roper

-OFFENSIVE COORDINATOR (OB)
+OFFENSIVE COORDINATOR (QB)

-4TH SEASON AT DUKE
+5TH SEASON AT DUKE

 RICE, 1995

-A coaching veteran who has spent time on staffs at three SEC schools, Kurt Roper joined the Duke program in January of 2008 and serves as offensive coordinator while coaching the quarterbacks.
+A coaching veteran who has spent time on staffs at three SEC schools, Kurt Roper joined the Duke program in January of 2008 and serves as offensive coordinator while mentoring the quarterbacks.